 Instructions

-Be sure to store in an airtight container in the freezer so that they keep their flavor!
+Be sure to store them in an airtight container in the freezer so that they keep their flavour!

 Can dogs eat strawberries?
 Certainly!